ist-zpi-vivid-panda/Vivid-panda/frontend/README.md

 - api/ui/shared - UI components that are used across the entire app like buttons
 - app/ui - reusable components, less atomic components such as headers, footers
-- storage - managing anything storage or cache related
-- utilities - any utils/helpers
-- api - anything related to calling the API
+- app/lib - anything related to any non UI components like API integration
 - app - project template created folder used for routing
 - public - all files available to user like the favicon